birishlively/birishlively.github.io/README.md

 # birishlively.github.io
-Website Development - Mako Restaurants i prefer to have all my files separate. it might be harder and more complicated, but it makes it simpler for me
+(i prefer to have all my files separate. it might be harder and more complicated, but it makes it simpler for me)
+# MAKO — Student Website Project

+restaurant site built with vanilla HTML, CSS, and JS.
+Color palette uses red, white, and black.
+Pages are fully separated into their own HTML, CSS, and JS files to keep things clean and easy to grade.